Watertown MA real estate — Charles River and neighborhood view

 Property Tax Reality

-• ~$19,825 saved over 5-yr hold
+• ~$19,808 saved over a 5-year hold

 Watertown's Distinct Pockets